YournextCISO/YournextCISO/README.md

-SOC Analyst in Training, Cyber security student who is in love with everything Blue 💙
+SOC Analyst in Training in love with everything Blue 💙

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.